openedx/open-edx-proposals/oeps/change-transparency.rst

 Change Transparency
 ###################

-TODO: This needs to be given an OEP number if it remains as an OEP/
+TODO: This needs to be given an OEP number if it remains as an OEP.

 Abstract
 ********